cirosantilli/chinese-restaurants/README.md

 Beware of restaurant *owner changes*: if the menu looks a bit different, it has likely happened.

+This is politically incorrect, but here goes: if the place looks as if it is maintained by more recent immigrants, and looks more modern, it is more likely to be good.
+There are however some venerable older uncles who have cooked well their entire lives and are still fine.

 ## How to order

 For all restaurants, ask the waiter for suggestions.
 Tell him that you: